February 28, 2013

 "I was never physically assaulted, but I was harassed, albeit without any direct connection to the revolution.
 It happened to me many years before,” Soraya Baghat, a full-time member of the Tahrir Bodyguards and a women's rights activist, told The Media Line.
 “The motive behind our group is that we don't want women to risk getting attacked and for those of my fellow activists who were attacked, to go through this again."

 She said she believes that sexual harassment can happen at all levels of society, regardless of economic and social standing, but there is hesitancy to report it when it happens to people from the same economic class because of the embarrassment involved and the social consequences of the scandal in Egypt's closed society.

 Operation Anti-Sexual Harassment, co-founder Dalia Abdel Hamiid, 31, a graduate in anthropology from the American University in Cairo, says its aim is to "break the silence and take the problem outside of Tahrir Square."
 She says the main difficulty is society "accepting" such harassment.
 "It's a patriarchal society where males are preferred over females.
 I am sexually harassed on a daily basis on my way to work.
 It is annoying but I learn to live with it," she told The Media Line.

-Heba Qutami, a Californian living in Cario, said that "If anyone ever tries to touch me against my will, you won't see that person in one piece again."
-She added that she was manipulated by men to sleep with her.
+One woman, a Californian living in Cario, said that "If anyone ever tries to touch me against my will, you won't see that person in one piece again."

 Neveen Bishay, a woman dentist working in Cairo's upscale Zamalek area, noted that "Sexual harassment in Egypt is flirting.
 Touching body parts is sexual assault, and not just harassment."